-Children have the right to express their views freely which should be taken into consideration along with the rights for good health, education, environment. and above all rights of safe comfortable and life kind of without any All violence. others including the government have to enable the condition to protect all these rights.
+Children have the right to express their views freely which should be taken into consideration along with the rights for good health, education, environment, and above all rights of safe and comfortable life without any kind of violence.
+All others including the government have to enable the condition to protect all these rights.
 Children should empower to bring changes in their lives and build a better future.
 Mere participation and attending functions is not going to build the confidence among the children.
 Hence PECUC initiated children's participation and facilitated towards protecting their rights going beyond mere participation.